ska-telescope/ska-sdp-func-radler/doc/tree/cpp-interface.rst

 C++ interface
 =============

-Below the most important parts of the Radler C++ API are documented.
+The following sections describe the most important parts of the Radler C++ API.

 .. toctree::
    :maxdepth: 1